Abdominal aortic aneurysm: Pathophysiology

 The most striking histopathological changes of the aneurysmatic aorta are seen in the tunica media and intima layers.
 These changes include the accumulation of lipids in foam cells, extracellular free cholesterol crystals, calcifications, thrombosis, and ulcerations and ruptures of the layers.
 Adventitial inflammatory infiltrate is present.

 However, the degradation of the tunica media by means of a proteolytic process seems to be the basic pathophysiologic mechanism of AAA development.
 Some researchers report increased expression and activity of matrix metalloproteinases in individuals with AAA.
-This leads to elimination of elastin from the media, rendering the aortic wall more susceptible to the influence of blood pressure.
+This leads to the elimination of elastin from the media, rendering the aortic wall more susceptible to the influence of blood pressure.
 Other reports have suggested the serine protease granzyme B may contribute to aortic aneurysm rupture through the cleavage of decorin, leading to disrupted collagen organization and reduced tensile strength of the adventitia.
 There is also a reduced amount of vasa vasorum in the abdominal aorta (compared to the thoracic aorta); consequently, the tunica media must rely mostly on diffusion for nutrition, which makes it more susceptible to damage.

 Hemodynamics affect the development of AAA, which has a predilection for the infrarenal aorta.
 The histological structure and mechanical characteristics of the infrarenal aorta differ from those of the thoracic aorta.
 The diameter decreases from the root to the aortic bifurcation, and the wall of the infrarenal aorta also contains a lesser proportion of elastin.
 The mechanical tension in the abdominal aortic wall is therefore higher than in the thoracic aortic wall.
 The elasticity and distensibility also decline with age, which can result in gradual dilatation of the segment.
 Higher intraluminal pressure in patients with arterial hypertension markedly contributes to the progression of the pathological process.
 Suitable hemodynamic conditions may be linked to specific intraluminal thrombus (ILT) patterns along the aortic lumen, which in turn may affect AAA's development.